Skip to main content

 • Topical agents ∞ Minoxidil, a vasodilator, promotes hair growth through mechanisms separate from androgen modulation, often used in conjunction with other therapies.
 Genetic testing can also provide insights into potential responsiveness to minoxidil, though its mechanism is not directly tied to androgen sensitivity.

-Consider the scenario where a genetic analysis reveals a predisposition to activity.
+Consider the scenario where a genetic analysis reveals a predisposition to increased androgen receptor activity.
 In such a case, a personalized protocol might prioritize strategies that aim to reduce the overall androgenic load on the hair follicle, perhaps through the judicious application of 5-alpha reductase inhibitors.
 Conversely, if the genetic profile suggests a different underlying mechanism, other avenues, such as peptide therapies that support hair follicle health or address systemic inflammation, might be explored.

 The table below illustrates how genetic insights can guide the selection of therapeutic agents for hair health.